robbert-harms/MOT/docs/install.rst

 The paths listed here assume an NVidia system.
 Please adapt the paths to your own system and device SDK (e.g. ATI).
 Important is that the ``INCLUDE`` path should contain the file ``CL\cl.h`` and the ``LIB`` path should contain ``OpenCL.lib``.
 Find these directories if needed.
 If all goes well, PyOpenCL will be compiled and installed to your system.

-If this still does not work, you can try one of the installation guides on https://wiki.tiker.net/PyOpenCL/Installation/Windows.
+If this still does not work, you can try one of the installation guides on https://wiki.tiker.net/PyOpenCL/Installation/Windows, or you can consider (re)installing Anaconda, version >=4.2, with Python 3.5 on your 64-bit Windows system and then try the -cp35-none-win_amd64 wheel linked above.

 .. _install_mot: